 What Does Livestock Insurance Cover?

-Livestock insurance can cover the farm’s livestock in case they are injured or killed due to accidents such as:
+Coverage details are unique to every specific policy.
+Livestock insurance can typically cover the farm’s livestock in case they are injured or killed due to accidents such as:

 What Does Livestock Insurance Not Cover?